 - Easy to have good manners – These basic rules of proper etiquette are mostly common sense with a healthy dose of the Golden Rule thrown in for good measure.

 - Be on time – No one likes to wait for others who are chronically late.
+However, there are times when being late is out of your control.

 - Personal space – When you see someone squirming as you step closer back off a bit.
 Every culture has different comfort levels of personal space, so before you travel, find out how close you can get to people without being rude.